Rajeev-K/c-compiler/README.md

 To understand what AI is capable of today (February 2026), I asked Claude (Opus 4.5) to write a C compiler in TypeScript.
 I was expecting a week-long project with lots of human intervention.
 To my surprise, Claude did it in about a minute, and it worked on the first try!

+This project is useful for learning how compilers work and for exploring x86-64 assembly language.
+The compiler, under 1500 lines of easy-to-understand code, can yet compile array sorting and binary search routines!

 ## Prompt given to Claude

 ```